dmytrostriletskyi/dmytrostriletskyi/README.md

 Hi there! 👋

-My name is Dmytro, I am in my late-twenties, living in Kyiv, Ukraine.
+My name is Dmytro, I am in my late twenties, living in Kyiv, Ukraine.
 I completed Bachelor's degree in Software Engineering.
 I am a [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) Software Engineer and Tech Lead with `6+` years of experience in development and operations in startups and product companies.

-I am good at influencing engineering-wide best practices within teams and across others for the full software development life cycle, including documentation, design, coding standards, code reviews, building, testing, deployment, and other operations as well as leading teams of 3-5 software engineers, coaching and mentoring less experienced developers and peers.
+I am good at leading and influencing engineering-wide best practices within teams and across others for the full software development life cycle, including documentation, design, coding standards, code reviews, building, testing, and deployment as well as leading teams of 3-5 software engineers, coaching and mentoring less experienced developers and peers.

 I have the following outside-of-work achievements: